 Pipe clogs often turn into pipe leaks because homeowners decide to pour massive amounts of harsh chemicals into a drain to eliminate a clog.
 The problem with these cleaners is that they are rarely successful in removing the clog.
 Instead, they remain trapped in a small section of the pipe near the clog and begin to melt or compromise the pipe itself.
 The only safe way to remove a drain clog is a professional drain cleaning that uses high-pressure water to remove clogs and residue from inside your drains.

 Knowing these common causes of water leaks that could occur around your home is an excellent way to avoid some costly plumbing expenses.
-When you notice any of these problems early and call (806) 787-6501, a licensed plumber from Action Air & Plumbing can quickly and cost-effectively repair the issue before it causes severe damage to your home.
+When you notice any of these problems early and call 806-583-3558, a licensed plumber from Action Air Plumbing and Septic can quickly and cost-effectively repair the issue before it causes severe damage to your home.
 And because you are working with a professional plumbing contractor, you will always enjoy a full warranty on the work and out 100% customer satisfaction guarantee.